 Spanning nine countries, this journey is full of diverse cultures, abundant wildlife, spectacular landscapes, stunning beaches, and loads of adventure.
-Track the Big Five across open savannah, explore the Okavango Delta in a dugout mokoro canoe, encounter gorillas deep in the Ugandan wilderness – do it all on this ultimate 55-day adventure and get a real feel for how large Africa truly is.
-Travel aboard our rugged overland adventure vehicle (OAV) is well-paced and wilderness camping will bring you closer to the region’s wildlife.
+Track the "big five" across open savannah, explore the Okavango Delta in a dugout mokoro canoe, encounter gorillas deep in the Ugandan wilderness — do it all on this ultimate 55-day adventure and get a real feel for how large Africa truly is.
+Travel comfortably aboard our overland adventure vehicle, the Lando, and enjoy wilderness camping that will bring you closer to the region’s wildlife.
 Encounter rare wildlife and real people on this unique and cost-effective journey through the stunning scenery of Southern and East Africa.

 Arrive at any time.

 We highly recommend arriving earlier in Cape Town to explore all that this area has to offer.

 View dramatic Western Cape scenery, visit the G Adventures supported !Khwa ttu San Culture and Education Centre, camp on a farm, and opt to sip on local wine.

 Head out of the city to begin your overland journey with a lunch stop by the coast.
 Arrive at our first campsite in the afternoon.
 Here, enjoy free time to sample and buy some local wine, kick a footy around with the local kids, or explore the area near the camp in this beautiful part of South Africa.
 If you prefer, just chill out at campsite's swimming pool overlooking the vineyards.

 Travel past large plantations of rooibos tea.
 Opt to take a canoe trip on the scenic Orange River.